AbramsGroup/HTPolyNet/docs/source/example-tutorials/shortbuilds/2-DGEBA-PACM/introduction.rst

                sed s/"3 C "/"3 C1"/ | \
                sed s/"11 C "/"11 C1"/ > ${mollib}/PAC.mol2
-   rm -rf proj-* *log lib/molecules/parameterized/* htpolynet run -diag diagnostics-lo.log ${sysname}-lo.yaml &> lo.log
+   rm -rf proj-* *log lib/molecules/parameterized/* htpolynet run -diag diagnostics-lo.log ${sysname}.yaml &> console.log
-   htpolynet run -diag diagnostics-hi.log ${sysname}-hi.yaml &> hi.log

 So, if you have a ``mol-env`` conda enviroment, just issue ``./run.sh`` to start the builds.
 The section "run" below walks through the build process, while the first three sections describe in detail how to create the monomer input and configuration file, with a special emphasis on explaining the reactions' syntax.